 Lake Union Test Course – This is the course between the two yellow buoys situated in a line running east/west in the middle of the lake.
 The speed test area is only to be used during daylight hours, no vessel should operate at a speed in excess of 7 knots in the area immediately prior to making a U-turn.
 No vessel or water sports craft shall enter the speed test area and exceed the 7-knot limit if any other vessel or water sports craft is presently using the speed test area at a speed in excess of 7 knots.
 No vessel or water sports craft shall make more than 4 runs in or across the speed test area during a two-hour period.
 The speed test area is intended for brief and limited use and shall be used ONLY for vessel testing by individuals maintaining or selling vessels.

 Flashing White Buoys – There is a line of seasonal white buoys that runs north to south in Lake Union to indicate a designated landing strip for floatplanes.
+The seaplane landing zone on Lake Union is in effect Memorial Day through Labor Day.
 When they start flashing it means a floatplane is coming into land.
 Avoid the buoys when they are flashing.
 Don’t tie up to these, or the red and green navigational buoys at any time.

 Gravel Barges – Watch out for the very large barges that are pushed down the Ship Canal, around Gas Works Park, and through Lake Union by tugboats – they are tricky to steer, they cannot stop, and they will expect you to get out of their way.